What Am I Entitled To In a Divorce?

 - Transfer of Value – This involves one party transferring some of the value of the property to the other person.
 The spouse leaving the home would not own any of the property but would keep a stake in the home value.
 If the house gets sold they would then receive a cut.

-The Court is under a duty to consider all the circumstances of the case and in particular the Section 25 Factors and apply these to the particular case.
+The Court is under a duty to consider all the circumstances of the case and in particular the Section 25 factors and apply these to the particular case.

 Having considered the Section 25 Factors, the Court may order an unequal division of the assets but this very much depends on the particular facts of the case.